• Capitalism Studies (Graduate Minor)

 After a student successfully completes a minor's requirements, the minor will appear on the student's academic transcript at graduation.

-For questions about this minor, please contact William Milberg, Dean and Professor of Economics, at The New School for Social Research, at [email protected].
+For questions about this minor, please contact Will Milberg, Professor of Economics at The New School for Social Research, at [email protected].